top of page

 How Much Money Do You Need?

-Getting visa is often one of the most challenging parts of moving or even traveling abroad.
+Getting a visa is often one of the most challenging parts of moving or even traveling abroad.
 The preparation can feel overwhelming, as you try to ensure no important documents are missed.
-As part of the application, you must also demonstrate that you are financially capable of supporting yourself, this includes -
+As part of the application, you must also demonstrate that you are financially capable of supporting yourself.
+This includes:

 You must show proof that you have either:

-• Paid your tuition fees for 1 year or your full course (whichever is shorter) or
+• Paid your tuition fees for one year or your full course (whichever is shorter), or

 Accepted evidence: Receipts from your education provider or confirmation from a scholarship or government sponsor.
 Screenshots or agent receipts are not accepted.